Snowflake Social Communication Resource - 15 hour

 Before an admission request is brought to panel, the family will be invited into the resource for a show-round and initial assessment visit where staff from the resource will meet with parents/carers and observe the child to gather information to assist in the panel in their consideration of whether Snowflakes is an appropriate placement.

 The progress of children in the Snowflakes resource will be reviewed.
-The review will consider whether the Autism resource is effective in meeting the child’s needs or whether any of the exit criteria have been met.
+The review will consider whether the social communication resource is effective in meeting the child’s needs or whether any of the exit criteria have been met.

 Admissions Indicators: